sparameswaran/nsx-t-gen/README.md

 ## Pre-reqs
 * Concourse setup
 * There should be atleast one free vmnic on each of the ESXI hosts
-* Ovftool would fail to deploy in the absence of `VM Network` or non NSX-T logical network with `Host did not have any virtual network defined` error message.
+* Ovftool would fail to deploy the Edge VMs in the absence of `VM Network` or standard switch (non NSX-T) with `Host did not have any virtual network defined` error message.
 So, ensure presence of either one.
 * Web server to serve the ova images and ovftool
 * Docker hub connectivity to pull docker image for the concourse pipeline
 * NSX-T 2.1 ova images and ovftool install bits for linux